doyleyoung/apollo-graphql-subscriptions-example/README.md

  * Web page opens websocket tunnel to GraphQL server and subscribes to new messages
  * GraphQL mutations can then be submitted to the GraphQL server and new messages submitted to websocket clients for browser update

 The master branch implementation uses filtering to decide if a message is to be sent to a given subscriber.
 The client app generates a random number to be used as the auth token.
 All requests placed to the GraphQL server will include the auth token in it.
-At the server, the auth token will be stored in the GraphQL context to be eventually used by the filter function used to validate if a message is intended to be sent to a given subscriber.
+At the server, the auth token will be stored in the GraphQL context and eventually used by the filter function that validates if a message is intended to be sent to any given subscriber.
 In a real application, the GraphQL server would have to first validate the auth token against a token provider before proceding with any request.

 ## Start Susbcription Client and Server apps